InderPanesar/InderPanesar/README.md

 Hi.
 I’m Inder.
-I build lots of demos on this account and currently focusing on Flutter development.
+I build lots of demos on this account

 Currently doing a placement/internship as a Mobile Application Developer.